 Justification of Red List Category

-This species is listed as Critically Endangered because it is thought to have an extremely small population, which occupies a very restricted range in which habitat is extremely limited, severely fragmented and rapidly declining in quality, extent and area.
+This species is listed as Critically Endangered because it is thought to have an extremely small population, which occupies a very restricted range in which habitat is declining in quality, extent and area.
 Further conservation actions are required as a matter of urgency if this species is to survive.

-It is thought that less than 30 individuals persist (Pereira et al. 2014).
+It is thought that fewer than 30 individuals persist (Pereira et al. 2014).
 It is therefore placed in the band 1-49 mature individuals.

 Forest at Murici has been reduced from 70 km2 in the 1970s to 30 km2 of highly disturbed and fragmented habitat in 1999 (J. M. Goerck in litt.
 1999, 2000), largely as a result of logging and conversion to sugarcane plantations and pastureland.
-In January 1999, new logging roads were evident and such forest fragments are severely threatened by fires spreading from adjacent plantations (J. M. Goerck in litt.
-1999, 2000; A. Whittaker in litt.
-1999).
+The site continues to be threatened by fires spreading from adjacent plantations, hunting, timber extraction and agriculture (J. M. Goerck in litt.
+1999, A. Whittaker in litt.
+1999, J. M. Goerck in litt.
+2000, SAVE Brasil 2016).
 The Frei Caneca private reserve and BirdLife/SAVE Brasil area are also still suffering from illegal charcoal exploitation (P. Develey in litt.
 2007).
 The massive clearance of Atlantic forest in Alagoas and Pernambuco has left few other sites likely to support populations of this species.
-Having a montane distribution that is close to the maximum altitude within its range, this species is also potentially susceptible to climate change (BirdLife International unpublished data).
+Having a montane distribution that is close to the maximum altitude within its range, this species is also potentially susceptible to climate change (BirdLife International unpubl. data).

 Conservation Actions Underway

-Considered Critically Endangered at the national level in Brazil (Silveira & Straube 2008, MMA 2014).
+Considered Critically Endangered at the national level in Brazil (Instituto Chico Mendes de Conservação da Biodiversidade 2018).
 The efforts of conservationists resulted in the creation of the Murici Ecological Station in 2001, encompassing 6,116 ha.
 National and international efforts to ensure the effectiveness of this designation are on-going (J. M. Goerck in litt.
 1999, 2000).
 Frei Caneca is a private reserve protecting c.
-6 km2 of forest (Anon 2003); an additional 360 ha of adjacent forest have been purchased by Birdlife/SAVE Brazil (P. Develey in litt.
+6 km2 of forest (Mazar Barnett et al. 2005); an additional 360 ha of adjacent forest have been purchased by Birdlife/SAVE Brazil (P. Develey in litt.
 2007).
+Research is ongoing into the species's population size, distribution, demographics, threats and ecology (SAVE Brasil 2016).
+A species action plan was formulated in 2016 (SAVE Brasil 2016).
+Actions in the plan include: installation of feeder in Murici, control of nest predators, population monitoring, location of further populations and development of a translocation programme (SAVE Brasil 2016).

 9.5 cm.
 Small, uniform antwren.
 Male entirely grey, slightly paler below with inconspicuous small black patch on throat.
 Female entirely fulvous-brown above, russet tail.
 Rufous-buff underparts with white throat.
 Similar spp.
 Very similar to Unicoloured Antwren M. unicolor, but not sympatric and has shorter tail and longer bill, and female is more rufescent below.
 Voice Song is series of 3-6 downslurred, clear-whistled syllables.
 A kleek contact call and nyiih-nyeeh-nyaah alarm call have been described.